 Some items have easily ascertainable value, such as a bank account, while others are more difficult to assign value to.
 If spouses cannot agree on the value of such assets, the court will need to decide their worth.

-With Gounaris Abboud, LPA, you can have peace of mind knowing that you have representation from an award-winning Dayton divorce attorney.
-Our firm can offer you experienced advice during the entirety of your divorce so your rights are protected and the process can move as swiftly as possible.
+With Gounaris Abboud, LPA, you can have peace of mind knowing that you have representation from an award-winning Dayton family law attorney.
+Our firm can offer you experienced divorce advice ranging from property division to child custody during the entirety of your divorce so your rights are protected and the process can move as swiftly as possible.

 Fill out an online case evaluation or give us a call to learn what our firm can do for you!